Eddington 1927: Absolute Past and Future

-Reference: The Nature of the Physical World
+Reference: The Book of Physics

 .

 Let us now try to attain this absolute view.
 We rub out all the Now lines.
 We rub out Yourself and Myself, since we are no longer essential to the world.
 But the Seen-Now lines are left.
 They are absolute, since all observers from Here-Now agree about them.
 The flat picture is a section; you must imagine it rotated (twice rotated in fact, since there are two more dimensions outside the picture).
-The Seen-Now locus is thus really a cone ; or by taking account of the prolongation of the lines into the future a double cone or hour-glass figure (Fig. 4).
+The Seen-Now locus is thus really a cone; or by taking account of the prolongation of the lines into the future a double cone or hour-glass figure (Fig. 4).
 These hour-glasses (drawn through each point of the world considered in turn as a Here-Now) embody what we know of the absolute structure of the world so far as space and time are concerned.
 They show how the “grain” of the world runs.

 Father Time has been pictured as an old man with a scythe and an hour-glass.
 We no longer permit him to mow instants through the world with his scythe; but we leave him his hour-glass.